 If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock in this offering and our pro forma as adjusted net tangible book value per share immediately after this offering.
 We calculate net tangible book value per share by dividing our net tangible book value, which is tangible assets less total liabilities less debt discounts related to debt to be paid or converted as a result of this offering, by the number of outstanding shares of our common stock.
 Prior to considering the effects of the proceeds of this offering, but giving effect to the automatic conversion of our outstanding shares of Series A, Series 1 and Series B Preferred Stock into 1,688,906 shares of our common stock upon completion of this offering and the issuance of an additional 32,879 shares of common stock to the investors of our Series B-1 Preferred Stock, having a value of \$361,668 assuming an initial public offering price of \$11.00 per share, which is the midpoint of the range set forth in the cover page of this prospectus, and which will occur automatically upon completion of this offering, our pro forma net tangible book value (deficit) as of March 31, 2013 was approximately \$2,643,992 million, or approximately \$0.74 per share.
-Upon completion of this offering, our pro formaas adjusted net tangible book value as of March 31, 2013 will be approximately \$19,043,992 million or approximately \$3.64 per share.
-This represents an immediate increase in pro forma net tangible book value of \$2.90 per share to our existing stockholders and an immediate dilution of \$7.36 per share to new investors purchasing our common stock in this offering.
-The following table illustrates the per share to our existing stockholders and an immediate dilution of \$7.36 per share to new investors purchasing our common stock in this offering.
-The following table illustrates the per share to our existing stockholders and an immediate dil
+Upon completion of this offering, our pro forma as adjusted net tangible book value of \$2.86 per share to our existing stockholders and an immediate dilution of \$7.40 per share to new investors purchasing our common stock in this offering.
+The following table illustrates the per share dilution:

-Assumed initial public offering price per share \$ 11.00 Pro forma net tangible book value per share as of March 31, 2013 \$ 0.74 Increase in pro forma net tangible book value per share after this offering \$ 2.90 Pro forma as adjusted net tangible book value per share after this offering 3.64 Dilution in pro forma net tangible book value per share to new investors \$ 7.36
+Assumed initial public offering price per share \$ 11.00 Pro forma net tangible book value per share as of March 31, 2013 \$ 0.74 Increase in pro forma net tangible book value per share after this offering \$ 2.86 Pro forma as adjusted net tangible book value per share after this offering 3.60 Dilution in pro forma net tangible book value per share to new investors \$ 7.40

-Each \$1.00 increase in the assumed initial public offering price of \$11.00 per share, the midpoint of the range set forth on the cover page of this prospectus, would increase our pro forma as adjusted net tangible book value by approximately \$1.518 million, the pro forma as adjusted net tangible book value per share by approximately \$0.29 per share and the dilution to investors purchasing shares of our common stock in this offering by approximately \$0.67 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase in the assumed initial public offering price of \$11.00 per share, the midpoint of the range set forth on the cover page of this prospectus, would increase our proforma as adjusted net tangible book value by approximately \$1.518 million, the proforma as adjusted net tangible book value per share by approximately \$0.29 per share and the dilution to investors purchasing shares of our common stock in this offering by approximately \$0.67 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.